-The SFPUC prepared this draft 2020 UWMP and will present it to the SFPUC Commission for adoption at a regular meeting in June 2021.
+The SFPUC prepared this draft 2020 UWMP and presented it to the SFPUC Commission for adoption at the regular meeting on June 8, 2021.
+The plan was adopted at a special meeting of the Commission on June 11, 2021.
 A copy of the SFPUC resolution adopting this 2020 UWMP update is provided in Appendix L.